MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
+*TODO* Provide a <a href="https://youtu.be/LekDuPgowe0">link</a> to a screen recording of the project in action.
 Remember that the screencast should demonstrate:
 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response